 Tools10 min read·

 If you've ever saved an article "to read later" and never touched it again, you're not alone.
-The internet is designed for skimming, not reading.
+The internet is designed for skimming, not reading, and that reading fatigue you feel is real.
 But the right Chrome extension can transform the experience from exhausting to enjoyable.

 Here are the 7 best Chrome extensions for focused reading in 2026, tested and compared.